ibm-cloud-docs/cloud-object-storage/libraries/go.md

 ```

 ### Import packages
-After you have installed the SDK, you will need to import the packages into your Go applications to use the SDK, as shown in the following example:
+After you have installed the SDK, you will need to import the packages that you require into your Go applications to use the SDK, as shown in the following example:
 ```
+import (
+	"github.com/IBM/ibm-cos-sdk-go/aws/credentials/ibmiam"
+	"github.com/IBM/ibm-cos-sdk-go/aws"
+	"github.com/IBM/ibm-cos-sdk-go/aws/session"
-import "github.com/IBM/ibm-cos-sdk-go/service/s3"
+	"github.com/IBM/ibm-cos-sdk-go/service/s3"
+)
 ```

 ## Creating a client and sourcing credentials
 {: #client-credentials}